Club News

 WARA has a new fundraiser!
 12 ounce coffee mugs are for sale in the borough hall to raise money for our activities.

-Please help us raise funds for STEM projects and equipment purchases.
+Please help us raise funds for STEAM projects and equipment purchases.
 By purchasing a mug for $15 or 2 for $25, 100% of the sales goes to help us achieve our goals.
 If you would like to purchase one please contact us at warapres@gmail.com or simply stop by at our regularly monthly meetings on the second of every month at the Woodmont Borough Hall at 128 Kings Highway, Milford.
 Thanks for you continued support.

 WARA Spearheads Connecticut's Entrance into the New England AREDN Mesh Network